oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 };
 ```

-Try `gatsby build` again and it should work this time.
+Try `gatsby build` again, and it should work this time.
 Run `gatsby serve` to see if the production build works on `http://localhost:9000`.
 Rejoice when it does!

 ## Add User Registration